Dibaj: Population

 At the time of the 2006 National Census, the city's population was 2,504 in 680 households.
 The following census in 2011 counted 3,774 people in 1,158 households.
 The 2016 census measured the population of the city as 5,647 people in 1,960 households.

 Geography

 Located at the heart of Alborz, near the source of Damghan River, which starts from here and later combine with Ali Spring (Cheshmeh Ali) waters and pass through Damghan city to Dasht-e Kavir.
 It's very cold in Winter but nice in Summer.
 The main permanent spring, Sar Cheshmeh make the region fertile for Agriculture and Gardening.

 Agriculture, gardening and industry

 The main garden products are walnuts, apple, cherry, Sour Cherry and Apricot.
 Peasants also grow wheat and potato.

-There is an Aluminium casting factory near the town which produces car engine parts.
-A facial tissue plant is planned to be built also.
+There is an aluminum-casting factory near the town that produces car engine parts.
+A facial tissue plant is also planned.